kaimallea/Starcraft-2-Hovercards/README.md

 Any elements containing a `rel` attribute that references a SC2 multiplayer object will produce a hovercard when moused over.

+If you wish to activate matching `rel` tags again (e.g., you're dynamically adding content), call SC2HC.attach() at any time.

 ### Example

     <!DOCTYPE html>